The Top Five Reasons eBay Sellers Fail

 To summarize, make your communications fast, friendly and complete and your DSR and feedback ratings will soar!

-The secret for the little guy is to find a niche product with less competition.
-Typically the big guys leave these specialized niches alone.
-So you can charge higher prices and make better margins.
+The secret for the little guy is: Find a niche product with less competition.
+Typically, the big guys leave these specialized niches alone.
+This allows you to charge higher prices and make better margins.

-3. Weak Headlines and Poor Auction Descriptions Lose Bids
+3. Weak Titles and Poor Auction Descriptions Lose Sales

-There are over seven million items listed on eBay every day.
-Your headline must stand out above the competition to attract bidders.
-A great headline should contain two key elements: "Key words" that are searchable, and "emotional words" designed to attract attention.
+There are over five million new listings launched on eBay every day -and up to twenty million listings on the platform any day you look.
+Your title must stand out above the competition to attract bidders.
+An ideal title should contain two key elements: Keywords that are searchable, and trigger words designed to attract attention.